-Nylea L. Butler-Moore is pleased to begin her third season as Artistic Director of Coro de Cámara.
+Nylea L. Butler-Moore is pleased to begin her fourth season as Artistic Director of Coro de Cámara.
 She holds a Bachelor of Music Degree with emphasis in vocal performance from the University of Tennessee; a Master of Conducting degree from Scarritt Graduate School in Nashville, Tennessee; and has completed two comprehensive graduate music education cores at the Kodály Center of America.
 She was awarded scholarships and received honors from all of these institutions.

 As a conductor, vocalist, and keyboardist, she has worked with adult, youth, and children’s choirs and vocal teams in a variety of church and school settings.
 She is a composer/arranger and music editor, and has published anthems, arrangements, musicals, music collections, and articles with Abingdon Press, G.I.A.
 Publications, Shawnee Press, Pilgrim Press, and others.
 Ms. Butler-Moore is the Music Director at the Unitarian Church of Los Alamos and the Worship Team Leader at Bethlehem Lutheran Church in Los Alamos, where she directs the i.o.t.a. band and leads the music in the Celebration worship service.
 She is also occasional accompanist for area schools, churches, and students.